novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-107.md

 "What?
 Really?"

-"I learned it as a second language in high school and kept studying it because it was fun."
+"I learned it as my second language class in high school and kept studying it because it was fun."

 It was partly true, and he could manage basic conversation from living in Germany for two years in his past life.